-Complaints regarding ACEND
+Complaints regarding Non-Compliance with ACEND Standards

-Complaints should first be filed internally to the appropriate Life University authority and then, if necessary, to external authorities.
-Interns may submit complaints directly to ACEND only after all other options with the program and institution have been exhausted, and the issue cannot be resolved.
-Complaints may be sent to ACEND staff at:
+Complaints related to non-compliance with ACEND Standards should first be filed internally to the appropriate Life University authority and then, if necessary, to external authorities.
+Interns may submit complaints directly to ACEND for non-compliance with ACEND standards only after all other options with the program and institution have been exhausted, and the issue cannot be resolved.
+Complaints related to non-compliance with ACEND Standards may be sent to ACEND staff at: